instantiator/swapc/README.md

 # swapc

-`swapc` (prounounced 'swapsy') is a tool for finding certificates by criteria (in individual files, or inside yaml) and replacing them with a new certificate _in the same format._
+`swapc` (prounounced 'swapsy') is a tool for finding certificates by criteria (in individual files, or inside yaml) and (optionally) replacing them.
+Replacements are made matching the format of the found certificate.

 ## Building